aroth-fastprotect/terra4d-webtracker/README.md

 * Check if everything is working fine:
     * `docker exec -it terra4d-webtracker_webtracker_1 /bin/bash`
     * `systemctl status`
-        ▪ This should report system is running normally, if some service is not running use:
+        * This should report system is running normally, if some service is not running use:
-        ▪ `/usr/bin/restart-webtracker`
+        * `/usr/bin/restart-webtracker`
+    * `systemctl` shows the list of all services and their status.
+The `webtracker-first-start.service` service fails if the certificate for the configured hostname and domain cannot be verified by Let's Encrypt.
+Restarting this service using `systemctl restart webtracker-first-start.service` after you fixed the DNS configuration/records attempts to request the SSL certificate from Let's Encrypt again.

 Restart the webtracker container:
 * Run `eval $(docker-machine env <machine_name>)` in console